Baye8946/scim-mockserver/README.md

 # SCIM Mock Server

 A lightweight SCIM-compliant mock server built with Node.js, Express, and PowerShell.
 You can use it to simulate `/scim/v2/Users` and `/ServiceProviderConfig` endpoints for local testing.
+This is compatible with:

+- PowerShell scripts.
+- Any SCIM 2.0-compatible client.

 ## 🔧 Features
 - Create SCIM users via POST `/scim/v2/Users`.